How Is COPD Diagnosed

 Other tests: Your doctor may also want you to have a chest X-ray and/or other tests, such as an arterial blood gas test, which measures the oxygen level in your blood.
 This test can show how well your lungs are able to move oxygen into your blood and remove carbon dioxide from your blood.

 If you are diagnosed with COPD, you and your doctor will discuss a treatment plan just for you.
 Learn more about your treatment options and managing COPD.

-Approved by Scientific and Medical Editorial Review Panel.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed December 13, 2017.